Amin Iskander: Early activism

 Iskander began his career in activism as a staunch Nasserist.
 Throughout the 1970s, during the presidency of Anwar Sadat, he was part of the anti-Sadat student movement and won in two student union elections.
 He also participated in the anti-austerity protests of 1977 which resulted in his arrest.
-He was arrested two more times, during the 1980 parliamentary elections and in 1983 for suspicions of being part of an clandestine Nasserist organization.
+He was arrested two more times, during the 1980 parliamentary elections and in 1983 for suspicions of being part of a clandestine Nasserist organization.
 He was severely tortured during his latter stint in prison.

 When the Arab Democratic Nasserist Party (ADNP) was legalized in 1992 Iskander joined the party, which was founded by Diaa al-Din Dawoud, but later left the party in 1998 along with other members of the "new guard" after disagreements with the party's leaders.
 Along with former ADNP cadre Hamdeen Sabahi, Iskander co-founded the Dignity Party (Al-Karama).
 He continued his activism, being instrumental in the establishment of the Egyptian-Palestinian solidarity movement in 2000 after the start of the Second Intifada (Palestinian uprising) against the Israeli occupation.
 He also helped organize protests against the 2003 invasion of Iraq and the ensuing occupation.

 These protests, together with wide disapproval of Hosni Mubarak's policies in Egypt, eventually culminated with the founding of Kefaya, a grassroots opposition movement.
 Iskander was one of the principal leaders of the movement and became a vocal opponent of the planned, succession of Gamal Mubarak, Hosni's son, to the presidency which Iskander criticized as "presidential inheritance."